teuben/nemo/docs/source/filestr.rst

-NEMO programs can also pass data via UNIX pipes, although with a slightly different syntax: a dataset that is going to be part of a pipe (either input or output) has to be designated with  the {\tt -}
-(``dash'') symbol for their filename.
+NEMO programs can also pass data via UNIX pipes, although with a slightly different syntax: a dataset that is going to be part of a pipe (either input or output) has to be designated with  the ``-`` (*dash*) symbol for their filename.
-Also, and this is very important, the receiving task at the other end of the pipe should get data from only one source of course.
-If the task at the sending end of the pipe wants to send binary data over that pipe, but in addition the same task would also write ``normal'' standard output, the pipe would be corrupted with two incompatible sources of data.
-An example of this is the program
-{\tt snapcenter}\index{snapcenter}.
-The keyword {\tt report} must be set to {\tt false} instead, which is actually the default now.
+Also, and this is very important, the receiving task at the other end of the pipe should get data from only one source.
+If the task at the sending end of the pipe wants to send binary data over that pipe, but in addition the same task would also write *normal* standard output, the pipe would be corrupted with two incompatible sources of data.
+An example of this is the program ``snapcenter``.
+The keyword ``report`` must be set to ``false`` instead, which is actually the default now.
 So, for example, the output of a previous N-body integration is re-centered on it's center of mass, and subsequently rectified and stacked into a single image as follows: